Matthew-Sheik/Matthew-Sheik.github.io/_pages/about.md

   - /about.html
 ---

+This website highlights my thesis research project during my master's program at George Mason University.
+I graduated from West Virginia University with a Bachelors in Biology in the Spring of 2020 and started at GMU the following Fall.
+My project focuses on developing my plant identification skills that I will need to achieve my career goals of becoming an herbarium curator.

+A Floristic Checklist of Shenandoah River State Park Warren Co., VA
+===
 ![View from Culler's Overlook](/images/SHSP_pano.jpg)

 My master's thesis project is conducting a floristic checklist of Shenandoah River State Park in Warren County, VA.